Data Analysis with QGIS#

 Outlook#

 There are many analysis methods in GIS.
-However, setting up an analysis method can be quite time consuming, and creating a new analasys method for every research question makes it hard to compare the results of different analyses.
-This is why, model building and automation are used frequently when working in GIS data.
-A model can be seen as a analysis blueprint, that only needs input data to perform a certain type of analysis.
-Since the parameters are the same, and similar datasets are needed for the model to work properly, the results can be compared.
+However, setting up an analysis method can be quite time consuming, and creating a new analysis method for every research question makes it hard to compare the results of different analyses.
+This is why model building and automation are used frequently when working with GIS data.
+A model can be seen as a analysis blueprint that only needs input data to perform a certain type of analysis.
+Since the parameters are the same and similar datasets are needed for the model to work properly, the results can be compared.
 If you are interested in model building and automation, check out module 7.